borgessc/lambda-function/Readme.md

 # Manual Lambda validation

-During the test running the api gateway from URL returns error 500, but running the aws lambda invoke works to validade handlers function via CLI.
+During the test running the api gateway from URL could returns some HTTP errors like (500), however aws has cli command `aws lambda invoke` that works to validade handlers function via CLI.

 If for some reason the API-GW URL doesn't work it's possible to validate the Function running as show below.